PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 raw production calls.
 Do not create a pull request; commit and push only at a coherent checkpoint.

+That indexed Transpose/Gather checkpoint is now complete.
+All eight production positions call `run_transpose_gather_axis_cleanup`, using stable ID `layout.transpose_gather_axis_nhwc` in `LAYOUT_PLAN`.
+Model-only Transpose+Gather preflight and an exact indexed pre/Gather/post guard precede the transaction.
+Gather input/output retargeting, axis mutation, shared pre-Transpose preservation, post-Transpose removal, and pruning use one differential index and `LayoutState`.

+Sequential verification completed with:

+- `7 passed` for indexed success/nonzero-`batchDims` guard, legacy strict/shared
+  behavior, ordered diagnostics, ownership, and irrelevant preflight;
+- an AST mutation audit showing zero raw production calls, exactly eight runner calls, and no direct operator deletion/insertion or local graph-map rebuild;
+- Tier 1 `superpoint.onnx`, where all eight runtime positions were guard-skipped with zero snapshots, followed by `-cotof` with every output compared, `evaluation_pass=true`, and maximum absolute error `1.6666017472743988e-06`;
+- `1114 passed, 5 deselected, 2 warnings in 145.76s` for the full direct suite.

+The generated SuperPoint output and metrics were deleted.
+Validation remained single-process and sequential, with no new dependency or TensorFlow import.
+Rerun the raw post-lowering inventory before selecting the next family.
+Do not create a pull request; commit and push only at a coherent checkpoint.

 The next mechanical split is complete.
 The 193-line fully static 4D→2D Reshape/Concat/2D→4D Reshape rewrite moved unchanged into `passes/singleton_reshape_layout.py`.
 Its NHWC singleton-spatial, batch/channel,